SIMEXP/high_confidence_ad/content/02-simple_myst.md

   url: https://github.com/neurolibre/template
 ---

+# A quick intro to MyST Markdown

 ## What is MyST Markdown?

 In addition to Jupyter Notebooks, Jupyter Book also supports a special flavour of Markdown called MyST (or Markedly Structured Text).
 It is designed to make it easier to create publishable computational documents written with Markdown notation.

 The following sections present the same content in the Jupyter Book (`01-simple_notebook.ipynb`) in MyST format.

 ## How to make a code cell collapsible in the Jupyter Book?

 In MyST, a code cell is defined as follows:

 ```{code-cell} python3